olivia-garbo/Big-Data-Project-and-Analysis/README.md

 # Big Data Project and Analysis

 ## This repository contains the code and resources for the Big Data Project focused on loan application fraud detection using machine learning techniques.
+The original loan_applications and transactions csv documents are provided in repository.

 # Models Implemented